transferwise/pipelinewise-tap-github/README.md

 > You can also pass `singer-io/tap-github another-org/tap-octopus` on `repos_include`.

 > For retro compatibility you can pass `repository: "singer-io/tap-github singer-io/getting-started"`

+> At the moment this will exclude very small repos with considered size 0 from the github api.

 4. Run the tap in discovery mode to get properties.json file